 During the Age of Discovery, the monastery served as a place of spiritual protection for sailors and explorers, and where they prayed before taking off on their journeys.
 The two-story cloister features a stunning open-air courtyard on the ground floor, as well as historical exhibits on the second floor.

-The ornate architectural details seen throughout the monastery are absolutely mind-blowing, making it an absolute must-see on your 3 days in Lisbon itinerary.
+The ornate architectural details seen throughout the monastery are absolutely mind-blowing, making it an absolute must-see on your 3 day Lisbon itinerary.
 There are fine details sculpted into the stonework, representing a mix of religious, nautical, and royal symbols.
 The light in the courtyard and in the halls of the monastery are just perfect as well, allowing for some excellent photo ops!

 As it is one of the most popular sights in Lisbon, the Mosteiro dos Jeronimos does tend to get crowded and you will likely have to wait in line, although I did hear that you may be able to avoid the crowds if you come later in the day (after 4pm).